ndronos/c-nomorph/HowStufWorks.md

 Also note that even though there are no parameters, you must use the ().
 They tell the compiler that you are declaring a function rather than simply declaring an int.

+The return statement is important to any function that returns a result.
+Is specifies the value that the function will return and causes the function to exit immediately.

 (HowStuffWorks, 2017) pp. 5 & 12
 ```